Mesclun – How to Grow a Salad

 I used to love those plastic cartons of spring greens that you can get at the grocery store.
 The baby lettuce leaves, spinach, and kale are triple washed and sold at a premium price.
 They are easy to use.
 Just dump into the salad bowl and add dressing.
 But with my family of 3, we usually waste half the carton, as we can’t seem to eat it before the leaves get slimy.
-In fact, sometimes the leaves are slimy when we bring it home from the store.
-Chock it up to living far from the distribution point.
+In fact, sometimes the leaves are slimy when we bring them home from the store.
+Chalk it up to living far from the distribution point.
 They are also pricey, so I only buy them in winter, when my garden is buried in snow and my micro-greens aren’t producing.
 Here we pay about $6 for 300 grams.
 But since about half is wasted that’s actually $6 for 150 grams.
 (Yikes!)
 I won’t even get into the ethics of organic produce packaged in plastic and trucked thousands of miles before it gets to my store.

 But now you understand why I started growing microgreens.